This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 From the center of the square, the surrounding massive buildings and ruins tell the story of Split through time.
 Roman architecture stands out the most, with massive stones that fit together without the use of mortar.
 Despite the Roman structures being the oldest, they are also the best preserved.

 Construction of the palace began here in 284 AD and was completed in 305 AD.
 Emperor Diocletian, the only Roman emperor to abdicate his throne, built the palace as his retirement home.

 Over 15,000 slaves constructed massive structures in less than 10 years.
 And, they built it very well – even the underground sewage system continues functioning today.

 Uncover the Conflicting Architectural Styles

-If you guessed the utilitarian building on the center right, you are correct.
+If you guessed the utilitarian building in the center-right, you are correct.
 While communism may be good for providing for the masses, it lacks in its support of gourmet products or decorations.

 Surviving the Pagan Purge: Jupiter’s Temple